Mr. Moon (TV series)

-Mr Moon is an animated children's television series co-produced by Sparky Animation, Skaramoosh London and Title Entertainment.
+Mr. Moon is an animated children's television series co-produced by Sparky Animation, Skaramoosh London and Title Entertainment.

 The series is of 52 episodes each of 12 minutes.

 Broadcast

-It has been broadcast by Playhouse Disney (UK and Ireland), TVO (Canada), ABC (Australia), TVNZ (New Zealand), ATV (Turkey), Zee TV (India), KBS (South Korea), PBS (Thailand), and Space Toon (Indonesia).
+It has been broadcast by Playhouse Disney (UK and Ireland), TVO (Canada), ABC (Australia), TVNZ (New Zealand), ATV (Türkiye), Zee TV (India), KBS (South Korea), PBS (Thailand), and Spacetoon Plus (Indonesia).

 Premise and format

-Mr Moon is a children's television programme that teaches children the names of stars and constellations.
+Mr. Moon is a children's television programme that teaches children the names of stars and constellations.
 The show focuses on singing, games, and activities which children can join along too.